stevefarra/ec-stingy/firmware/README.md

 - Two timers; one that triggers every sample period and another to flash an LED upon QRS detection
 - An ADC with at least 12-bit resolution to capture the AD8232 output signal
 - A dedicated FPU (floating point unit) for real-time signal processing
-- A communication protocol to interface with the computer
+- A communication protocol to interface with a serial port, for debugging purposes and the GUI (this project uses USART).
-- ~5 kB of RAM
+- ~5 kB of RAM, largely used by signal buffers

 The STM32F334R8 satisfies all of these requirements, is well-priced, and also had an in-stock development board that was ready to order.

-## Chip configuration

-## External libraries

 ## Prototyping setup